kelvin-kahuho/Technical-Writing/README.md

 While this repository primarily serves as a showcase for my work as a technical writer, I welcome collaboration and contributions from the community.
 If you have ideas for new projects, suggestions for improvement, or would like to contribute to existing materials, please feel free to submit a pull request.

-Please refer to the contribution guidelines for more details on how to contribute to this repository.

 # License